team-acl-slackbot/awesome-bot/README.md

 Acceptance Task:
   - Ensure the response is sent to the right person
   - Uses the calling feature on Slack
-  - Provide error message if user target is offline?
 ```
 ```
 User #5: Need info about an npm package